Heuristical and numerical considerations for the carbuncle phenomenon: Review of the numerical schemes for our experiments

 The construction is as follows: For the sake of simplicity, we assume for the eigenvalues~\(\tilde \lambda_1 \leq \tilde\lambda_2 \leq \dots \leq \tilde\lambda_m\) of the Roe matrix~\(\tilde{\MAT A}\) that~\(\tilde \lambda_1 \leq 0 \leq \tilde\lambda_m\).
 Thus, we can choose~\(S_L = \tilde \lambda_1\) and~\(S_R = \tilde \lambda_m\).
 With this setting, the viscosity matrix of the Roe scheme can be written as

 For the two-dimensional Euler equations (\(m=4\)), we find for the so-called anti-diffusion-coefficients

 The special structure \(K\) allows us to express the standard Roe flux by only using the eigenvectors corresponding to the entropy and shear wave.
-Park and Kwon~\cite{park-kwon} show that, independent of the choice of \(S_L\) and \(S_R\), HLLEM resolves single contact waves exactly when adhering to the Roe mean values for the anti-diffusion-term, i.\,e. if we stick to~\eqref{eq:101} instead of~\eqref{eq:99} as originally suggested by Einfeldt.
-For our carbuncle-cured version of HLLEM, we employ the original Einfeldt setting~\eqref{eq:99} anyway.
+Park and Kwon~\cite{park-kwon} show that, independent of the choice of \(S_L\) and \(S_R\), HLLEM resolves single contact waves exactly when adhering to the Roe mean values for the anti-diffusion-term, i.\,e.\ if we stick to~\eqref{eq:101} instead of~\eqref{eq:99} as originally suggested by Einfeldt.
+For HLLEMCC, our modification of HLLEM as discussed in the next section, we nevertheless employ the original Einfeldt setting~\eqref{eq:99}.
 The loss in resolution of the scheme is rather small.
 An advantage of~\eqref{eq:99} is that it deactivates the anti-diffusion terms automatically for full upwind, i.\,e.\ if one of the bounding speeds~\(S_L,S_R\) vanishes.

 A special case of HLLEM is obtained if we set~\(S_R = -S_L = \abs{S_\text{max}}\).
-In gas dynamics and shallow water flow, the numerical viscosity of the resulting scheme coincides with the viscosity of the Rusanov/LLF scheme for nonlinear waves and with the viscosity of the standard Roe scheme for shear and entropy waves.
+In gas dynamics and shallow water flow, the numerical viscosity of the resulting scheme coincides with the viscosity of the Rusanov/LLF (Local Lax Friedrichs) scheme for nonlinear waves and with the viscosity of the standard Roe scheme for shear and entropy waves.
 In the following, we refer to that scheme as LLFEM.